Improwised/rajkot-tech/README.md

 							And time

-image: "/images/april.png" // this image you can store inside
+image: "/images/meetups/april.png" // this image you can store inside assets/images/
-					  static/images
+                                        meetups  and give path like this
 meetupDate: 2023-12-16T15:30:28+05:30  // already given when created
 							Need to replace just date
 							And time
 gallery:
-   - name: "/images/—--.webp"  // images that you want to show in
+   - name: "/images/{meetup-name}/—--.webp"  //  this image you can store after
+                                   creating folder inside assets/images/{meetup-name} and give path like this
-   - name: "/images/—--.webp"	gallery
+   - name: "/images/{meetup-name}/—--.webp"
 buyTicket: "https://allevents.in/rajkot/laravel-rajkot-meetup-october-2023/80002722358523"  // link from that user can buy ticket
 address: "RK University Main Campus" // location of meetup
 talk: // if there is more than one talk add name and path as below
    - name: Docker From Scratch   // talk name/title
      path: "talks/docker-from-scrach.md"  // talk path that you give After hugo new command
-locationOnMap: "insert embedded path from map"
+locationOnMap: "insert embedded path's src atribute's value from map"
 metaTitle: "Laravel Rajkot Meetup April 2023 | Rajkot-tech"
 metaDes: "Laravel Rajkot Meetup April 2023 | Rajkot-tech" —--